-Have a karaoke night coming up?
-If you're shy in front of the mic, don't despair.
-These 35 empowering karaoke songs for women will have the crowd going wild.
-And if it's intimidating singing alone, why not grab a group of friends to join you on stage?
+Have a work karaoke night coming up?
+You may be confident on Zoom, but if you're shy in front of the mic, don't despair.
+These 35 empowering karaoke songs for women will have your coworkers going wild.
+And if it's intimidating singing alone, why not grab a group of your coworkers to join you on stage?

 "I depend on me," declared Destiny's Child, back before Beyoncé was Queen Bey.
 This female empowerment anthem lives well past 2001 when it was first released and is the perfect way to kick off your next karaoke showdown.
 Grab a couple of friends and tell the world, "Try to control me, boy, you get dismissed."

 All we're asking for is a little respect.
 Show the world — er, audience — how confident you are, and demand the R-E-S-P-E-C-T you deserve.

 The song that catapulted the Spice Girls' career is the perfect sisters before misters ballad to sing with your girl squad.
 (Also, the Spice Girls make a great group Halloween costume.
 Just saying.)